SMS Freya (1874): First overseas deployment

 After arriving in Hong Kong, Freya went into the dry dock for repairs and periodic maintenance after her long voyage from Europe.
 This work lasted until 9 December, and two days later the ship moved to Shantou and then to Amoy to observe an episode of domestic unrest, and to be prepared to intervene if the situation devolved into attacks against Germans in Fujian province.
 She remained in Amoy from 17 December to 7 January 1879, though the riots did not threaten Germans in the city, and Freya was able to embark on a tour of ports in Formosa and the city of Fuzhou in Fujian.
 She went to Shanghai on 4 February, where she remained until 4 April.
 While there, she received the order to return to Germany, so she sailed to Hong Kong to await her replacement, Luise, and to prepare for the voyage back home.
 Freya remained there from 9 April to 3 May, when Luise arrived, allowing her to depart the station.

 While on the way back, she had a serious accident where one of her boilers overheated and burst, throwing boiling water into one of the crew spaces, badly burning several sailors and killing four, who were buried in Batavia in the Dutch East Indies.
 She stopped in Cape Town, South Africa, where the British forces were waging the Anglo-Zulu War, where the colonial governor gave captured Zulu trophies to the ship as gifts to the German crown princess, Victoria, who was the daughter of British Queen Victoria.
 After much of the crew began to suffer from scurvy, Freya was forced to stop in Faial Island in the Azores to pick up fresh food to alleviate the condition.
 The ship arrived in Wilhelmshaven on 17 September, and she was decommissioned there ten days later.

 Second overseas deployment

 Freya was still in good condition, and so a lengthy overhaul was not necessary, allowing the ship to begin another cruise abroad immediately.
 She was recommissioned on 3 October; she was ordered to return to East Asia by way of the western coast of South America, where she was to assist the ironclad in protecting German interests during the War of the Pacific between Chile, Peru, and Bolivia.
 Freya left Germany on 26 October, and she met the frigate several times on the trip to South America.
 While in the Strait of Magellan, Freya encountered the stranded British steamer and she towed her to Punta Arenas.
-On 3 March 1880, Freya arrived in Valparaiso, Chile, where she rendezvoused with Hansa.
+On 3 March 1880, Freya arrived in Valparaíso, Chile, where she rendezvoused with Hansa.
 From 8 March to 14 April, Freya went to the Chilean port of Arica, which was under a Peruvian blockade.